dincaslan/Hello-World/README.md

 # Hello-World
-I am learning GitHub, do you want to see?
-Yeah, it is cool!
+I am learning GitHub,
-That s all about it.
+That's all about it.